FusionAuth/fusionauth-site/site/_posts/2020-04-27-asp-dot-net-blog-post.md

 dotnet publish -r win-x64 && SampleApp__ClientSecret=H4... bin/Debug/netcoreapp3.1/win-x64/publish/SampleApp.exe
 ```

 Once you've updated these files, you can publish and start the application.
-You should be able to log in with the user you previously created and see their claims (essentially information known about the user by FusionAuth).
+You should be able to log in with the user you previously created and see their claims by going to `http://localhost:5000` and clicking on the "Secure" link in the navigation.

-TBD screencap of login

-Note, you can [theme the login screen of FusionAuth](https://fusionauth.io/docs/v1/tech/themes/) should you choose.
+You'll be prompted to login.
+You can [theme the login screen of FusionAuth](https://fusionauth.io/docs/v1/tech/themes/) should you choose, but this is the default display.

+{% include _image.html src="/assets/img/blogs/authorization-code-grant-asp-net/login-asp-dot-net-example.png" alt="The login screen in FusionAuth." class="img-fluid" figure=false %}

+After you've signed in with the credentials of the user, you'll end up at the "Secure" page.
+The claims displayed are data from FusionAuth that has been encoded in the JWT for use by your application.

+{% include _image.html src="/assets/img/blogs/authorization-code-grant-asp-net//successful-login-secure-page-display.png" alt="The secure page." class="img-fluid" figure=false %}

 You can view the code in this state by looking at the `add-authentication` branch.